Best Elevated Dog Bed of 2021

 Together, Sarah Sherman and her canine companion Indy, have made it their mission to bring you honest and insightful reviews across a range of topics.
 Sarah has been writing in-depth gear reviews for several years, and Indy brings two and a half years of expert dog-napping experience into the mix.
-Indy is a 40 lb mixed breed dog, who is either running miles at a time or napping in the yard; there is little in between.
-Indy is a "bed dog," who prefers any kind of surface to the ground and was more than happy to test each bed out.
-Having gone through the frustration of trying to purchase toys, food, beds, and more for a picky bed, Sarah understands the desire to provide the best for your dog as well as the desire to find the right product the first time.
-To ensure that their testing was as thorough as possible, Sarah and Indy not only tested each bed themselves (sometimes sitting and napping on them together) but had a number of their human and canine friends join in, too.
+Indy is a 40 lbs mixed breed dog, who is either running miles at a time or napping in the yard; there is little in between.
+Indy is a "bed dog," who prefers any surface more than the ground and seemed more than happy to test each bed out.
+Having gone through the frustration of trying to purchase toys, food, beds, and more for a picky dog, Sarah understands the desire to provide the best for your dog as well as the desire to find the right product the first time.
+To ensure that their testing was as thorough as possible, Sarah and Indy not only tested each bed themselves (sometimes sitting and napping on them together) but had several of their human and canine friends join in, too.
 From Cali the Husky to Nala the Weimaraner to Pacha the Everything Mix and other mixed breeds, our top selections each received a paw of approval.

-Our testing process began with elaborate research into the elevated dog bed market, comparing specs and materials and price, before purchasing several models to compare head to head in our backyards, bedrooms, and decks.
+Our testing process began with elaborate research into the elevated dog bed market, comparing specs, materials, and price before purchasing several models to compare head to head in our backyards, bedrooms, and decks.
 Our crew of dog and human testers spent weeks sprawling out on each bed.
-We often left out several beds to see which our dogs preferred to nap in and took careful notes.
-We washed each one to see how easily and effectively this can be done, and used a hairdryer to test the amount of air movement each bed material allowed to pass through.
-Our durability test involved scraping against the bed abrasively to simulate weeks to months of dog nails, recording which ones survived, which ones got scuffed up, and which ones bore a hole.
-We strive to have thorough and exhaustive test methods so that your tough and exhausted pet can have the best rest possible.
+We often left out several beds to see which our dogs picked to nap in.
+We washed each one to see how easy and effective cleaning was, and we used a hair dryer to test the amount of air movement each bed material facilitated.
+Our durability test involved scraping against the bed abrasively to simulate weeks' worth of dog nails, recording which ones survived, which ones got scuffed up, and which ones were left with a hole.
+We strive for the most thorough and exhaustive test methods so that your tired pet can have the best rest possible.

 Analysis and Test Results

-While scouring the internet for the top-rated elevated dog beds, reading other reviews, and narrowing down a selection of top 13 beds to eight beds to be tested in person, each bed was tested with the needs of different kinds of dogs in mind.
+We scoured the internet for the top-rated elevated dog beds and sorted through other reviews to narrow down our selection to eight beds to be tested in person.
+We tried to test each bed with the needs of different kinds of dogs in mind.
 These needs were broken down into five measurable metrics that resulted in the final rating of each bed.
-These metrics are Durability, Comfort, Ease of Use, Cooling, and Style.
+These metrics were Durability, Comfort, Ease of Use, Cooling, and Style.
 We highlight the top performers in each area below.

 If you're buying a bed for your dog, odds are, their comfort is important to you.
-This metric is highly considered during our review process since it affects the likelihood that your dog will want to use the bed, feel safe in it, and want to sleep in it.
-While we could not directly ask our pups to write the notes for us, we took it upon ourselves to sit on each bed, feel the material, and consider any other features of the bed that might add to a dog's comfort, while also giving our dogs the choice of multiple beds and seeing which ones they gravitated toward most frequently.
+This metric was highly considered during our review process since it affects the likelihood that your dog will want to use the bed, feel safe in it, and choose to sleep in it.
+While we could not directly ask our pups to write the notes for us, we took it upon ourselves to sit on each bed, feel the material, and consider any other features of the bed that might enhance a dog's comfort.
+We also gave our dogs the choice of multiple beds to see which ones they gravitated toward most frequently.

-The K&H Pet Products Original Bolster Pet Cot, for example, ranked very high in this category not only because of the bolster which acts as a pillow for the dog, but also because of its mesh material was the softest to the touch that we tested.
+The K&H Pet Products Original Bolster Pet Cot, for example, ranked very high in this category not only because of the bolster, which acts as a pillow for the dog, but also because its mesh material is the softest to the touch of the bunch.
 Our pups also seemed to prefer the comforts provided by the Paws and Pals and Best Choice beds.
-The Cooleroo, which excelled in other categories, is made of a scratchy material that was unpleasant to the touch, so scored lower here.
+The Cooleroo, which excelled in other categories, is made of a scratchy material that was unpleasant to the touch, so it scored lower here.

 If you are going to invest in a dog bed that is likely to be used outside, it's essential that it can stand the test of time, and dog paws.
-For the sake of the testing process, we needed to speed up the process of wear and tear that beds may undergo, and simulated it through what we are calling the Fork Test.
-For this test, we scraped a salad fork across the same 6" part of the bed continuously for five minutes, applying moderate pressure.
+For the sake of the testing process, we needed to speed up the process of wear and tear that beds may undergo, and simulated it through what we're calling the Fork Test.
+For this test, we scraped a salad fork across the same 6" area of the bed continuously for five minutes while applying moderate pressure.

-Not only was this a great arm workout, but it also gave us some insight as to what a dog's nails might do to the surface of the bed after prolonged use.
-While some of the beds showed more signs of stress during the test, this test revealed others, such as the K9 Ballistics Bed, Kuranda, AmazonBasics Bed, and the Cooleroo which showed very little signs of breaking down, and therefore scored higher.
-The K9 Ballistics and Kuranda best are the best models for heavy chewers, with metal frames and very difficult to chew bed materials.
-While we expect both to last a similar amount of time, the K9 Ballistics stood out a bit more in other areas over the Kuranda, making it our favorite model for big-time chewers.
+Not only was this a great arm workout, but it also gave us some insight into what a dog's nails might do to the surface of the bed after prolonged use.
+While some of the beds showed more signs of stress during the test, this test revealed that others, such as the K9 Ballistics Bed and Kuranda All Aluminum showed very little signs of breaking down.
+The K9 Ballistics and Kuranda are the best models for heavy chewers, with metal frames and very difficult-to-chew bed materials.
+Although we expect both to last a similar amount of time, the K9 Ballistics stood out a bit more in other areas over the Kuranda, making it our favorite model for big-time chewers.

 Ease of Use

 Ease of use is inherently a human metric.
-While our dogs are the ones who will be using the bed for sleep (most of the time…), as owners it is important to know how easy the bed is to set up, transport, clean, etc. If there is a special feature of the bed, is it easy to use?
-We timed the set up of each bed, considering that while they may only be set up once, some people may want to travel with their bed, making it necessary to reassemble in some cases.
-Our dog friends helped make each bed dirty, and we then cleaned them, assessing the ease of doing so.
+While our dogs are the ones who will be using the bed, as owners, it is important to know how easy the bed is to set up, transport, clean, etc. If there is a special feature of the bed, is it easy to use?
+We timed each model's setup process since we suspect some people may want to travel with their bed, which could require frequent disassembling and reassembling.
+Our dog friends also helped make each bed dirty, and we then cleaned them, assessing the ease of doing so.
 The beds were moved up and down stairs, inside and outside, and extra features were utilized.
-We considered all of these things to help ensure that you find a bed that is good for both you and your dog.
+We considered all these things to help ensure that you find a bed that is good for both you and your dog.

-For many, the motivation for purchasing an elevated dog bed is for its superior cooling capabilities than that of a stuffed bed.
-To test this, we take a blowdryer on full blast and place it directly next to each bed.
-We then use our hand to feel how much air is felt on the other side of the bed.
-If more air can permeate and flow through the bed, the more cooling capabilities it has.
+For many, the reason for purchasing an elevated dog bed is to attain superior cooling capabilities over a stuffed bed.
+To test this, we took a blowdryer on full blast and placed it directly next to each bed.
+We then use our hands to feel how much air would pass through to the other side of the bed.
+If more air can permeate and flow through the bed, then we assume greater cooling ability.

-Our highest-ranking bed for this metric is the Cooleroo Elevated Dog Bed, as its entire surface is made of a woven, mesh-like material that allows for air to pass through.
+Our highest-ranking beds for this metric were the Helinox Elevated Dog Cot and the Coolaroo Elevated Dog Bed.
+Both of these beds are entirely made with mesh surfaces that are breathable and allow for air to easily pass through (you could even feel your breath through them).
 The Best Choice Products Raised Mesh Cot with Canopy also scored well because it has a mesh center for airflow, combined with a canopy to protect your dog from the rays of the sun.

-While style might not matter to your color-blind dog, it may be important to you!
-A dog bed is essentially a piece of furniture in your home, and for some, that aesthetic makes a difference.
+While style may not matter to your color-blind dog, it's probably more important to you.
+A dog bed is essentially a piece of furniture in your home, and for some, the aesthetics make a difference.
 For style, we considered the general look of the bed and what different options are available to choose from.

-Some beds like the Cooleroo come in a lot of different color options, giving the purchaser more freedom to match their preferences.
+Some beds (like the Cooleroo and some Veehoo models) come in a wide array of color options, giving the purchaser more freedom to match their preferences.
 Others, like the K&H Pet Products Original Bolster Pet Cot, only come in one color option, meaning you are stuck between that color or not getting the bed, so it scored lower.

-Thanks to weeks of the rigorous and thorough testing process, we weeded out the bad and mediocre to help you find the best elevated dog bed options for your canine friend(s).
-Whether you are looking for a durable outdoor bed, something to keep your furry friend cool on hot days, a raised bed for a pup with aging joints, or simply intrigued by the idea of a dog bed that rests above the ground, we hope this helps you find the right bed that suits you and your dog's needs.
+Thanks to weeks of our rigorous testing process, we weeded out the bad and mediocre to help you find the best elevated dog bed options for your canine friend(s).
+Whether you are looking for a durable outdoor bed, something to keep your furry friend cool on hot days, a raised bed for a pup with aging joints, or simply intrigued by the idea of a dog bed that rests above the ground, we hope this review helps you find the right bed to suit you and your dog's needs.

 — Sarah Sherman